 The manifestations are variable and include:

-- Profuse diaphoresis above the level of injury
+- Profuse diaphoresis and flushing above the level of injury

 - Piloerection above the level of injury

-- Dry and pale skin because of vasoconstriction below the level of injury
+- Cool, pale skin below the level of injury because of severe vasoconstriction

 - Visual disturbances